MAI ÖkoCaP

 rCF nonwoven

 The data generated will serve as the basis for the multi-criteria decision analysis.
-At the end of the project, the generated results will be summarized in a guideline and made accessible in a web-based app so that users can answer the following overriding questions in the future based on specific process and product boundary conditions:
+At the end of the project, the generated results were clearly summarized in a guideline and made accessible in a web-based app so that users can answer the following overriding questions in the future based on specific process and product boundary conditions:

-• What are the technical, economic, and ecological potentials arising from recycling secondary carbon fibers?
+• What are the technical, economic, and ecological potentials of recycling carbon fiber-reinforced plastics?

 • Which technical, economic, and ecological potentials result from using rCF material for specific products?